 Simplenote fits with my philosophy that a tool should be simple, and simple to use.
-And that it’s plain text is a bonus.
-Simplenote is one of the web-based applications that I regularly recommend to people even though I haven’t used it for several years.
+And if it’s plain text, that’s a bonus.
+Simplenote meets those requirements.
+It’s one of the web-based applications that I regularly recommend to people even though I haven’t used it for several years.

 As its name says, Simplenote is simple.
 It’s easy to use.
 There’s nothing to set up.
 You log in and start typing.